elopezga/CSE-145-LightSwitch/Log/README.md

 output on my computer.
 <a href="https://drive.google.com/open?id=0B8I6-MtRe_U0bUNJX0drU1Vkekk">Link to hardware wiring</a>
 #####Software
+Since the Arduino is connected via USB, I am able to communicate with the ESP8266 directly.
+This means I can send AT commands and the ESP8266 will respond.
+This is useful for debugging.
 <p align="center">
   <img src="https://github.com/elopezga/CSE-145-LightSwitch/blob/master/Log/Milestone2.gif"/>
 </p>
+The software loaded onto the Arduino sends automatically sends AT commands in a sequence that will connect the ESP8266 to the home network, connect to the ThingSpeak server, and send and receive HTTP requests every couple of seconds on the status of the light.

 ## Milestone 3 [Completed]
 #### Connect ESP8266 WiFi chip to Internet network
+Connecting to a home network is relatively simple once you can communicate with ESP8266 from the Arduino or computer.

+<b>AT+CWLAP</b>

+will list the access points available.
+You can connect to an access point by simply sending the command

+<b>AT+CWJAP="SSID","PASSWORD"</b>

 ## Milestone 4
 #### Light-switching mechanism on Arduino board